 There are two ways that you can try to understand what your teeth will look like after treatment.
 First, you can ask your dentist to see pictures of previous patients’ crowded teeth before and after treatment.
 This should give you a general idea of how your smile will improve.

-Your dentist may also be able to do a computer simulation to show you what your smile will look like after treatment.
+Your dentist may also be able to do a computer simulation with before and after views of your overcrowded teeth.
 If you opt for Invisalign, you will automatically receive a simulation of your smile transformation.

 This video has some examples of teeth treated with Invisalign, including before and after pictures and information about treatment times: